goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/connecting-components.md

 # Connecting components
 <!--endTocHeader-->

-Every layer should be able to connect to each other.
+You can connect every layer components to each other.

-You can choose which layer component you want to use for particular use cases.
-In `ZtplAppDirectory`, you can see how layers are connecting to each other in `main.py`.
+`ZtplAppDirectory` rely heavily on [dependency injection mechanism](https://en.wikipedia.org/wiki/Dependency_injection).
+With this mechanism, you can choose which layer component you want to use for particular use cases.

+For example, when you deploy your application as a monolith, you want to use internal communication protocol.
+Thus you choose `LocalMessagebus` and `LocalRPC`.

+However, when you deploy your application as microservices, you should use external communication protocol like Kafka or RabbitMq.

+You can see how layers are connecting to each other in `main.py`.

-There are two ways to connect layer components:
+In general, there are two ways to connect layer components:

 - by passing the component as function parameter
 - by passing the component to object's constructor parameter.